Greedy inference with structure-exploiting lazy maps: Lazy maps

 \begin{proposition} Let $(\lambda_i,u_i)\in\R_{\geq0}\times\R^d$ be the $i$-th eigenpair of the eigenvalue problem $Hu_i = \lambda_i u_i$ where $H = \int (\nabla\log\frac{\pi}{\rho} )(\nabla\log\frac{\pi}{\rho} )^\top\d\pi$.
 Let $U=[u_1,\hdots,u_d]\in\R^{d\times d}$ be the matrix containing the eigenvectors of $H$.
 Then for any $r\leq d$ we have

 \end{proposition}

-Proposition \ref{prop:LogSobResult} suggests constructing $U$ as the matrix containing the eigenvectors of $H = \int (\nabla\log\frac{\pi}{\rho} )(\nabla\log\frac{\pi}{\rho} )^\top\d\pi$ and choosing $r$ to be the smallest integer such that the left-hand side of \eqref{eq:LogSobResult} is below $\varepsilon$.
-A fast decay in the spectrum of $H$ ensures reaching the desired tolerance $\varepsilon$ with $r\ll d$.
-In practice, however, this might not be the case either because $\varepsilon$ is too small or because the spectrum of $H$ does not decay quickly enough.
-Since the complexity for constructing the lazy map strongly depends on $r$, we bound $r$ by some $r_{{\text{max}}} \ll d$ that corresponds to the maximal computational budget one can afford in constructing $T$.
+Proposition \ref{prop:LogSobResult} suggests constructing $U$ as the matrix of eigenvectors of $H$, and that a fast decay in the spectrum of $H$ allows a lazy map with low $r$ to accurately represent the true posterior.
+Indeed, one can guarantee $\Dkl( \pi || T^\star_\sharp \rho) < \varepsilon$ by choosing $r$ to be the smallest integer such that the left-hand side of \eqref{eq:LogSobResult} is below $\varepsilon$.
+In practice, since the complexity of representing and training a transport map may strongly depend on $r$, we can bound $r$ by some $r_{{\text{max}}} \leq d$ associated with a computational budget for constructing $T$.
 This procedure is summarized in Algorithm \ref{alg:LazyMap}.

-The practical implementation of Algorithm \ref{alg:LazyMap} relies on the discretization of steps \ref{alg:LazyMap:H} (i.e., the computation of $H$) and \ref{alg:LazyMap:min} (i.e., minimizing the KL divergence).
-In step \ref{alg:LazyMap:H}, direct Monte Carlo estimation of $H$ requires generating samples from $\pi$, which is not feasible in practice.
-Following \cite{zahm2018certified}, one could use the importance sampling estimate $\widetilde{H} = \frac{1}{K}\sum_{k=1}^K \omega_k (\nabla\log\frac{\pi}{\rho}(X_k))(\nabla\log\frac{\pi}{\rho}(X_k))^\top$, where $X_1,\hdots,X_K$ are i.i.d.\ samples from $\rho$ and where $\omega_k = \frac{\pi(X_k)}{\rho(X_k)}/(\sum_{k'=1}^K \frac{\pi(X_{k'})}{\rho(X_{k'})})$ are self-normalized weights.
-Such an estimate might have a huge variance when $\rho$ is a poor approximation to the target $\pi$.
-In this case it is preferable to impose $\omega_k=1$, which yields a more biased estimate $\widetilde{H}_\rho$ but with lower variance.
-As shown in Section \ref{sec:NumericalExamples} (see also the error bounds in \cite[Sec.\ 3.3.2]{zahm2018certified}), such an estimate still provides relevant information regarding the construction of $U$, and improves via the iterations described in Section~\ref{sec:LayersLazyMaps}.
+The practical implementation of Algorithm \ref{alg:LazyMap} relies on the computation of $H$.
+Direct Monte Carlo estimation of $H$, however, requires generating samples from $\pi$, which is not feasible in practice.
+Instead one can use an importance sampling estimate, taking where $\{X_k\}_{k=1}^K$ are i.i.d.\ samples from $\rho$ and $\omega_k = \frac{\pi(X_k)}{\rho(X_k)}/(\sum_{k'=1}^K \frac{\pi(X_{k'})}{\rho(X_{k'})})$ are self-normalized weights.
+This estimate can have significant variance when $\rho$ is a poor approximation to the target $\pi$ (e.g., in the first stage of the greedy algorithm in \S\ref{sec:LayersLazyMaps}).
+In this case it is preferable to impose $\omega_k=1$, which reduces variance but yields an biased estimator of $H$; instead, it is an unbiased estimator of $H^{\text{B}} = \int (\nabla\log\frac{\pi}{\rho} )(\nabla\log\frac{\pi}{\rho} )^\top\d\rho$.
+As shown via the error bounds in \cite[Sec.\ 3.3.2]{zahm2018certified} this matrix still provides useful information regarding the construction of $U$.
+We consider the differences between the two estimators in Appendix~\ref{app:biasofH}.
+Also, since the effective sample size (ESS) of the importance sampling estimate can be computed with little extra cost after collecting samples, one can use this ESS to choose whether to use $H$ or $H^{\text{B}}$.
+Other variance reduction methods may also be applicable.
+For example, simplifications or approximations to the expected outer product of score functions yield natural candidates for control variates.